 Certificate in Plain Language for Patient/Public Health Communication

 Enhance your written communication skills with patients and caregivers to support health literacy and engagement in this blended learning program.

-Learn about the certificate »
+Learn about the Plain Language Certificate »